Boxing In The Blood

 I was Vernon’s main sparring partner for a long time.
 With him alone I must have sparred four or five hundred rounds.
 But I did a lot of rounds with Kermit Cintron too, and with different guys at the Wild Card.
 I remember once I sparred with James Toney there.
 I loved him.
 He was always my favorite fighter.
 Always loud and obnoxious.
 But I never spoke to him and I remember I had lost to Kermit Cintron and I was embarrassed to come back to the gym, ashamed and embarrassed.

 So I walk in and Toney starts yelling at me, “Ian MacKillop!
 Ian MacKillop!”
 I wasn’t aware he even knew who I was.
 But he came over, put his arm around me and gave me a pep talk that meant a lot to me.
 But Toney was an amazing fighter, an amazing talent.
 Just a natural.
 He’d come into the gym in jeans and a t-shirt, no warm up, and get in the ring and spar.
-And he’d do like 15 rounds!
+And he’d do like fifteen rounds!
 So I sparred him once and at the end he starts yelling at one of his regular sparring partners and is like, “Gimme your money!
 Cause I’m gonna give it to this little white guy!
 He gave me way better work than you!”

 After that last fight in New Brunswick I felt a bit lost.
 I had a good day job so I was doing okay but I was looking for the next chapter, so to speak.
 So then I get a call from a guy I knew who was managing an MMA fighter and he wanted me to give him some one-on-one boxing lessons.
 He paid me well and so I started training some other guys and one thing led to another.
 I did some work with Hennessy and actually ended up working a bit with Tyson Fury when he fought in Quebec City in 2010.
 That’s when I met Emanuel Steward who told me back then that Fury would someday be heavyweight champion of the world.
 He said, “I guarantee it.”
 Told me that in 2010.

 I have to say, my time in the Wild Card gym really shaped the way I see this sport.
 And Freddie and I didn’t always see eye to eye, but like me, he has seen this sport from all angles, from both sides, the best and the worst, the highs and the lows.
 He had been the A-side and stayed in beautiful hotels and made some very good money, and then he was the B-side and took fights on short notice and for small paychecks.
 And it was the same for me.
-But Freddie’s gym was super popular, he had major fighters and trainers and celebrities coming there all the time.
+But Freddie’s gym was super popular and he had major fighters and trainers and celebrities coming there all the time.
 And I remember Freddie told me once, “I try to learn something from every trainer who comes to this gym.”